After a series of annual workshop sessions, since 1999 ECSR has organized a yearly Spring or Summer School.

 b) a short summary of PhD thesis project or of current research (up to 3 pages);

-Priority in admission was given to students from Institutions that belong to the ECSR.
+Priority in admission will be given to students from institutions that belong to the ECSR.
 Admission to the School is free of charge.
-Admitted students were provided with hotel accommodation, all lunches and the social dinner.
-Other dinners and travel expenses to and from Turin were not covered.
+Admitted students will be provided with hotel accommodation, all lunches and the social dinner.
+Other dinners and travel expenses to and from Turin will not be covered.

 Former Spring Schools